It's Our Time To Lead

 This also means, however, that voters are under their own additional pressure to do their homework before casting a ballot.
 That is because they have an enormous amount of power: Do they truly want to rate a known disappointment worse than a lesser-known entrant?
 That is now a viable option.
 Voters may feel pressure to actually get to know entrants, since doing so in this new system almost always actually matters.
 All candidates are equally at the mercy of the voter and all have a more reasonable chance at victory.

 Do we want this type of unprecedented accountability for our elected officials?
 Do we want this amount of power in the hands of ordinary citizens?
+My answer is that I simply cannot imagine a dynamic more aligned with the underlying values of democracy.

 More Nuanced Citizen Voice